cdrckrgt/FEBOL.jl/README.md

 ```

 #### Custom Policy
 You can create your own policies by extending the abstract `Policy` class and implementing the `action` function.
-To implement a policy named `PolicyName`
+Below is an example:
 ```
 type CustomPolicy <: Policy
 end